testcraftsman/testpool/docs/source/quickstart.rst

 considerable amount of time, but with a pool of VMs, acquiring a single VM is immediate.
 Testpool supports KVM and docker.

-There are two demonstrations of Testpool.
-One provides a functional simulation using fake resources.
-The second uses KVM on an actual hypervisors.
+There are three demonstrations of Testpool.
+One uses fake resources to demostrate a large deployment.
+The second demo usss docker and is designed to work on a sinlge laptop for the sake of having an easy demo.
+The third uses KVM hypervisors.

 Simulation Demonstration
 ------------------------